 RVing in South Dakota FAQs

 If you’re going to be driving across America, then you’ll need to find safe places to sleep in your RV.
 Big Box retailers and other businesses with large parking lots often let campers park their trailers in their parking lots.
 Casinos, restaurants, rest areas, and truck stops are other viable possibilities.
-Most of these sites allow you to stay for just one night and require you not to set up a campsite while you’re parked.
+Most of these sites allow you to stay for just one night and you can’t set up a campsite while you’re parked.

-In order to be considered a resident of South Dakota, you only need to spend one single night in the state.
+In order to be considered a resident of South Dakota, you only need to spend one night in the state.
 This and other lenient RV laws make South Dakota a desirable place for RV living full time.

 There are multiple properties in South Dakota you can buy that are zoned for living in an RV.
 If you buy one of these properties, you won’t have to worry about your land not being compliant with local RV rules.